eppleton/murderhungry.github.io/pages/privacy-policy.md

 Mailchimp (The Rocket Science Group, LLC), which we use to manage email marketing subscriber lists and send emails to our subscribers.
 Read their privacy policy.

+GitHub Inc. 88 Colin P Kelly Jr St San Francisco, CA 94107 United States, which we use or hsting this website